JanaBartak/HONEST/README.md

-This folder was set up by Jana Bartakova.
+This folder was set up by Jana Bartakova on September 2024 as a clean copy from a repository created on August 2022.

 AUTHORS
 -------